-Utilising the cultural diversity in communities and workplaces is an integral aspect of management as it helps to break down possible internal and external barriers and potential stereotyping.
+Utilising the cultural diversity in communities and workplaces can meet the expectations of international visitors who have the desire to engage with and learn about Indigenous Australians.
+It helps to break down possible internal and external barriers and potential stereotyping.